Xiong Guiyan

 Xiong Guiyan (熊桂艳, born 6 March 1976) is a Chinese para table tennis player.
 She won a silver medal at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil.
 She also won the silver medal in the women's individual C9 event at the 2020 Summer Paralympics held in Tokyo, Japan.

+Personal life

 Before she became disabled, Xiong was a table tennis prodigy.
 She represented her home province Heilongjiang in national competitions when she was 13.
 However, she was soon diagnosed with Garre's sclerosing osteomyelitis, and the pain forced her to retire in 1997, after the National Games.
 She got married and moved to Jiangmen, and did not play the sport seriously again until she was 37.